 Brief information about the William Jewell College elementary (1-6) and secondary (9-12 or K-12) teacher education programs follow.
 Additional information can be obtained by contacting us at education AT william.jewell DOT edu.

-Elementary Education Scope and Sequence: The Elementary Teacher Education program at William Jewell College prepares students to teach grades 1-6.
+The Elementary Teacher Education program at William Jewell College prepares students to teach grades 1-6.
 It is designed to provide students with learning opportunities, which build their knowledge and understanding of how young children grow, develop and learn, how schools are structured and operate, and effective teaching methods to facilitate that growth and learning.
 Elementary teacher education students then apply and expand upon this knowledge by utilizing skills learned in course work in multiple field experiences throughout the program.

 Advising: All elementary teacher education majors must be advised by an elementary education advisor once each semester.

-Secondary Education Scope and Sequence: Due to the way that teacher certification rules are structured, teacher education programs which lead to teacher certification in grades 9-12 or K-12 are considered to be Secondary Teacher Education programs at William Jewell College even though the latter do include instruction in methods to teach at all levels and field experiences at a minimum of two different grade levels (1-6 and 9-12).
+Due to the way that teacher certification rules are structured, teacher education programs which lead to teacher certification in grades 9-12 or K-12 are considered to be Secondary Teacher Education programs at William Jewell College even though the latter do include instruction in methods to teach at all levels and field experiences at a minimum of two different grade levels (1-6 and 9-12).

 Advising: Secondary/K-12 Education majors must be double majors and MUST be advised by both content and education advisors each semester.

-Failure by any teacher education student to exhibit knowledge or skill competence in any of the areas above will result in a Care Team referral.
+The knowledge, skills and competencies described above are considered foundational to achievement of the Missouri Standards for Professional Educators (MoSPE) established by the State of Missouri.
+Since teacher education students must successfully meet the MoSPE standards to be recommended for teacher certification, failure by any teacher education student to exhibit knowledge or skill competence in any of the areas above will result in a Care Team referral.
 If the Care Team issues are not resolved, student failure to exhibit the required performances will result in either denial to or release from a teacher education program.

 Scope and Sequence of the Teacher Education Curriculum: The teacher education curriculum of William Jewell College is based on the Missouri Professional Teaching Standards and the knowledge base articulated in the William Jewell College conceptual framework.
 Courses are ordered sequentially, building knowledge in the developing teacher in increasingly complex ways throughout the program (the sequence is under revision in 2014-2015 as the faculty work to incorporate the new Missouri requirements).